florianGierlichs/tower-defense/ideas.md

 #### Boss wave.
 Every x wave, spawns a boss that has more health and maybe certain abilities.

-- spawn mobs on every hit he takes (could be death animation of the mob reversed)
+- spawn mobs on every hit he takes (could be death animation of the mob reversed) :heavy_check_mark:
 - spawn mobs on every x seconds
 - spawn mobs on death
 - destroy random tower on death